 In homage to those wonderful memories of Thanksgiving’s past, I thought I’d try to re-create the timeless turkey crafts we used to enjoy with a build-your-own colorful felt turkey!
 Eco-friendly, reusable materials and a simple template combine to create a special soft, cozy learning toy or decorative holiday keepsake you can save for many Thanksgivings to come.

-To make your own felt turkeys you’ll need:
+To make your own DIY felt turkeys you’ll need: